hristoast/tes3mp-mmar/README.md

 String.
 The chat message shown when a nonexistent recall name is given.
 Default: `#FF0000Recall failed; that mark doesn't exist!#FFFFFF`

+* `over10mod`

+Integer.
+Magic number that affects the number of marks you get every 10 levels after your Mysticism hits 10.
+Default: `2`

+* `over50mod`

+Integer.
+Magic number that affects the number of marks you get every 5 levels after your Mysticism hits 50.
+Default: `7`

 * `skillProgressPoints`

 Integer.
 The number of progress points given to Mysticism on a successful spell cast; defaults to the value given by [MBSP](https://github.com/IllyaMoskvin/tes3mp-mbsp), for the vanilla value set this to `1`.
 Default: `2`